BenjaminGomori/Electro_new/README.md

 # Electro_new

-Electo is an E-commerce front end project.
-Electo is a Single Page Application built using modern JavaScript syntax such as arrow function classes etc.
+Electo is an E-commerce front end Single Page Application, and it uses the local storage to manage cart data.
-The main structure of the page is built with CSS grid and flex box.
+In the application I make use of modern JavaScript syntax (such as classes, arrow functions etc.), and CSS’s grid and flex box.

 Technologies used:
-JavaScript, SCSS, CSS, html and webpack.
+JavaScript, SCSS, CSS, html, and  webpack.

-For the products data I built a simple node API using express, which can be found in the ElectroAPI repo.
+The app’s starting JavaScript file: App.js.

-The starting JavaScript file: App.js
+For the products data I built a simple Node.js API using Express.js, which can be found in the ElectroAPI repo.

 Link: http://benjamingomori.com/electro/